notsamzhou/twas/_pages/about.md

 ---

-Samuel Zhou, Jacqueline Lee, Esha Desai, Moksha Poladi
+Esha Desai, Jacqueline Lee, Moksha Poladi, Samuel Zhou

 The work displayed in this webiste was conducted under the supervision of Tiffany Amariuta-Bartell.